medizininformatik-initiative/usecase-cord-support/Studienprotokolle/Versorgungsmonitoring/README.md

 docker-compose down
 ```

-## To calculate the aggregate corresponding to Versorgungsmonitoring based on new tracer diagnosis list using docker Version
+## C. To calculate the aggregate corresponding to Versorgungsmonitoring based on new tracer diagnosis list using docker Version

 ### Pre-requisite
    Docker installed